-In the unusual event of something going wrong your first contact should always be your supplying retailer.
-Approved Bailey Retailers enjoy industry-leading after sales support service from the manufacturer and they should be able to offer all the help you need to rectify any problems that may exist.
+In the unusual event of something going wrong then your first contact should always be your supplying retailer.
+Approved Bailey agents enjoy a first class after sales support service from the manufacturer and they should be able to offer all the help you need to rectify any problems that may exist.

-1.3.5 Terms and Conditions
+1.3.3 Terms and Conditions